 In transportation, we have been making efforts to reduce CO2 emissions by eliminating waste and by improving efficiency.
-With FY2006 as the benchmark year, we aimed to achieve an 13% reduction in the basic unit of transportation (t-CO2/weight) in FY2012.
-We promoted such measures as improving loading ratios and switching to modal shift in fiscal year 2012, but the reduction was limited to 4% due to the decline of sales in other countries relative to the reference year and the increase in long-distance truck transport to the Tohoku Region to meet earthquake recovery demand.
-In terms of total CO2 volume, however, the reduction was 37%.
+With FY2006 as the benchmark year, we aimed to achieve a 8% reduction in the basic unit of transportation (t-CO2/weight) in FY2014.
+Improved load ratio, modal shift, promotion of the effective use of consolidated shipments and other such measures in fiscal year 2014 achieved a 12% reduction.
+Also, in terms of total CO2 volume, the reduction was 37%.

-Reducing paper use is part of activities to save resources and at the same time, it is linked to activities to prevent global warming such as reducing CO2 emissions in the papermaking process.
-In FY2013, the Sumitomo Heavy Industries Group aims for a 45% reduction compared to FY2005 levels.
+Reducing paper use is part of activities to save resources and, at the same time, it is linked to activities to prevent global warming such as reducing CO2 emissions in the papermaking process.
+The Sumitomo Heavy Industries Group is aiming to continue with the reduction of 45% compared to fiscal year 2005 levels.

 The Sumitomo Heavy Industries Group has created systematic and voluntary standards across the Group such as carrying out Lifecycle Assessments*, improving recycling rates at the time of disposal, reducing the volume of packaging, curtailing harmful substances contained in products, and developing products that consume less energy, weigh less, are more compact and last longer.
 We have launched initiatives for continuous improvements and evaluation based on these standards.

 As a result, we added the following 19 products to “environmentally friendly first-class products” by fiscal year 2014.

 - *Lifecycle Assessment: A method of objective and quantitative evaluation of environmental impact throughout the lifecycle (all stages from extracting the resources to manufacturing, use, disposal and transportation) of products and services